MehdiMirzaie2/42-born2beroot/README.md

 - `cd /usr/local/bin` – to show monitoring.sh
 - `sudo crontab -u root -e` – to edit the cron job
 - `change script to */1 * * * * sleep 30s && script path` – to run it every 30 seconds, delete the line to stop the job from running.

+### Creating a Group

+1. First type `sudo groupadd user42` to create a group
+2. Then type `sudo groupadd evaluating` to create an evaluating group
+3. Lastly type `getent group` to check if the group has been created

+### Creating a User and Assigning Them Into The Group

+1. First type `cut -d: -f1 /etc/passwd` to check all local users
+2. Type `sudo adduser new_username` to create a username - write down your new_username, as you will need this later on.
+- 2.1 Type `sudo usermod -aG user42 your_username`
+- 2.2 Type `sudo usermod -aG evaluating your_new_username`
+3. Type `getent group user42` to check if the user is the group
+4. Type `getent group evaluating` to check the group
+5. Type `groups` to see which groups the user account belongs to
+6. Lastly type `chage -l your_new_username` to check if the password rules are working in users

 ### Evaluation Commands for UFW, Group, Host, lsblk and SSH